anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Practice yourself, for heaven's sake in little things, and then proceed to greater.
+Quote: Friendship without self-interest is one of the rare and beautiful things of life.

-By: Epictetus
+By: James F. Byrnes